Updating a Translation Memory

 Note

-Information such as the creation date and user is added automatically by the API, and does not have to be explicitly set by your application.
+Information such as the creation date and user is added automatically by the API.
+Your application does not need to set it.

 Add Further Information to the Translation Unit

-There are also other kinds of information that you may add to a TU.
+You can also add other TU information.
 One example is the confirmation level.
-TUs may have confirmation levels such as draft, approved, rejected, etc., which indicate the quality and reliability of a translation.
-The confirmation level can be set through the TranslationUnitConfirmationLevel property.
+TUs can have confirmation levels such as draft, approved, or rejected, which indicate the quality and reliability of a translation.
+Set the confirmation level through the TranslationUnitConfirmationLevel property.

 Below is an example of how to set the TU confirmation level to approved: